atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Unnitiated.md

 ---
 layout: post
-title: "Deep Learning - The Problem"
+title: "Deep Learning - Understand the Problem"
 image: /assets/img/blog/deep.jpg
 description: "The maths behind it is really simple.
 A middle school student can get it.
 Now the implementation details are a whole new story."
 tags: [deep learning]